trshwetha7/Study-Buddy-AI/README.md

 StudyBuddyAI is a fundamentals-first AI education platform designed to make machine learning and modern AI easier to understand without diluting the technical meaning.

-The goal is simple: help learners move from memorizing jargon to actually building intuition.
+The goal is simple: help learners move from memorizing jargon to actually building intuition!
+This is still a work in progress and my passion to create solutions that can actually help others will help me drive this thing :)

 ## Screenshots